stumpapp/stump/README.md

 ### /apps

 - `desktop`: A Tauri application.
+- `docs`: A NextJS application for the Stump documentation site.
 - `server`: An [Axum](https://github.com/tokio-rs/axum) HTTP server.
 - `web`: The React application that is served by the Axum server.

 ### /packages

+- `api`: All of the API functions used by the `client` package.
-- `client`: API functions, react-query hooks, and other client-side utilities utilities for interacting with the Stump API.
+- `client`: React-query config, hooks, and other client-side utilities utilities.
 - `components`: Shared React components for the web and desktop applications.
 - `interface`: Exports a React component which renders the Stump interface for web and desktop applications.
 - `prisma-cli`: A small rust app to run the Prisma CLI.